-CPD live in the studio and then joining the party afterwards, more of that later anti vaccine.
-So that to use yoga based techniques with a very focused and practical sort of out outlook, things for breathing, improving breathing for back pain for stress, so with a, you know, a particular outcome in mind, for those key patient categories that we have coming through the door, so that was launched in lockdown.
-So that was quite interesting, and great to have worked with some amazing osteopaths, and Chiropractors and other manual therapists, some of whom are still coming to class today and are still using these techniques in their, in their clinics.
-In terms of the yoga teachers, I had accredited and launched a course for yoga teachers accredited by the British wheel of yoga.
-So this is the sort of governing body if you like of yoga in the UK, yoga for backcare.
-So recognising that, as we all know that pain is a huge issue.
-And we're getting GPS quite often or musculoskeletal therapists saying to their, to their patients, go and try some yoga.
-I've heard you know, yoga is good for the back
+No, to use yoga-based techniques with a very focused and practical sort of outlook, things for breathing, improving breathing, for back pain, for stress.
+So with a, you know, a particular outcome in mind, for those key patient categories that we have coming through the door, so that was launched in lockdown.
+So that was quite interesting.
+And great to have worked with some amazing osteopaths and chiropractors and other manual therapists, some of whom are still coming to class today and are still using these techniques in their clinics.
+In terms of the yoga teachers, I had accredited and launched a course for yoga teachers, accredited by the British Wheel of Yoga.
+So this is the sort of governing body if you like of yoga in the UK, yoga for back care, so recognising that as we all know, back pain is a huge issue.
+And we're getting GPs quite often or muscular skeletal therapists saying to their patients, go and try some yoga.
+I've heard you know, yoga is good for the back.